Azure-Samples/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 For example, an Azure Database for PostgreSQL Flexible Server requires a location that supports the service.
 Follow the instructions below to find a suitable location.

-1. Run the following command to list all available locations for your account:
+1. Run the following command to list all available locations for the current subscription.

    ```bash
    az account list-locations -o table
    ```

-1. Try a location from column **Name** in the output.
-For example, `eastus2` stands for **East US 2**.
+1. Select a location from column **Name** in the output.

 1. Run the following command to list all available SKUs in the selected location for Azure Database for PostgreSQL Flexible Server: